 Molly is a native of Southeastern Idaho.
 She attended Idaho State University earning her degree in psychology.
 To add to her experience at ISU she participated in The Centennial Committee and The National Psychology Honor Society.
 Molly began working in her chosen field directly after graduation.
 For six years, she committed to and enjoyed helping those in need through her work.
 Volunteering as a CASA advocate and an active member of The District 6 Mental Health Panel, Molly stayed involved in the community she served as a professional and shared as a member.
 Her next pursuit shifted her focus to operations management for a multi-faceted company with three locations whose reach crossed the border to Canada.
-In the five years Molly worked in an office setting, she developed policies and procedures to help expand business.
+In the five years Molly worked in an office setting, she developed policies and procedures to help expand the business.
 When she isn’t working, she and her family enjoy going to a variety of community events, taking road trips, and enjoying the beautiful outdoors in Idaho.

-Felice Otero is the Director of Education 2 Careers for the United Way of Southeastern Idaho.
-Felice came to United Way in March of 2017 as an AmeriCorps VISTA, after living in the world of Higher Education for seventeen years.
-Her prior experiences include working at five different colleges and universities in Idaho, Massachusetts and Wisconsin in the areas of Admissions, Financial Aid, Orientation, First Year Experience, and Housing and Residential Life.
+Felice Otero is the Director of imPACT East Idaho.
+Felice originally came to United Way in March of 2017 as an AmeriCorps VISTA, and joined the United Way of Southeastern Idaho as a full-time staff member in February of 2018.
+Her prior work was in Higher Education in the Student Services sector, and includes experience at five different colleges and universities in Idaho, Massachusetts, and Wisconsin in the areas of Admissions, Financial Aid, Orientation, First Year Experience, and Housing and Residential Life.
 It is through this work that Felice found her passion for helping students transition through the college experience and gain their degrees.
-This work continues at the United Way where she is coordinating collaborative efforts with other community leaders to increase the area: high school graduation rate, post-secondary readiness and completion rate, and the number of graduates staying in the region to pursue careers.
+This work continues at the United Way where she is coordinating collaborative efforts with other community leaders to increase our success across the Cradle to Career Continuum.
 Felice holds a BA from Carroll University and a MA from Boston College.
-In her spare time she likes to travel, read, hike, garden, and spend time with her feisty miniature schnauzer Pixie!
+In her spare time, she likes to travel, read, hike, garden, and spend time with her feisty miniature schnauzer Pixie!